ScottishGuy95/ScottishCovidCases/README.md

 * Scotland

 ## Usage
-To download and use this script:
+To download and use this script in Windows:
 * Clone this repository
 * Once downloaded into your chosen directory
-    * In terminal go to the chosen directory
+    * In CMD go to the chosen directory
     * Install the virtual environment, type: `pip install virtualenv`
     * To create your virtual environment, type: `python -m venv venv`
     * Activate the virtual environment, type: `.\venv\Scripts\activate.bat`
     * Install required modules, type: `pip install -r requirements.txt`
-    * Run the script, type: `ScottishCovidCases.py -h`
+    * Run the script, type: `python ScottishCovidCases.py -h`

 ## Arguments
 `ScottishCovidCases.py [argument]`